 In the afternoon we drive to Bucharest.
-This evening we dine at the modern Artist Restaurant, where chef Paul Oppenkamp has created a tasting menu that combines classical techniques with modern cuisine and Romanian influences.
+This evening we dine at a local restaurant which combines classical techniques with modern cuisine and Romanian influences.
 (Overnight Bucharest) BLD

-Day 14: Wednesday 16 May, Depart Bucharest
+Day 15: Wednesday 15 May, Depart Bucharest

 • Airport transfer for participants departing on the ASA 'designated' flight